-Entry at 13+ - exams in year 6
+Entry at 13+ - exams in Year 6

-Secondary boarding schools such as (boys only) Eton, Harrow, Winchester, Radley and (coeducational) Marlborough, Oundle and Rugby generally start at age 13 or Year 9.
-The same is true of entry to the day senior schools of St Paul's (boys only) and Westminster (boys only with girls in sixth form).
-All of these schools assess in the first instance in November of Year 6 when boys sit the ISEB pre-test (see below re reasoning tests) in November.
+Secondary boarding schools such as (boys only) Eton, Harrow, Winchester, Radley and (coeducational) Marlborough, Oundle, Rugby and Sevenoaks generally start at age 13 or Year 9.
+The same is true of entry to the day senior schools of St Paul's (boys only) and Westminster (currently boys only with girls in sixth form, going co-ed throughout in due course).
+All these schools assess in the first instance in November of Year 6 when boys sit the ISEB pre-test (see below re reasoning tests) in November.
 If passed (different schools have different pass rates) boys then have interviews and further exams in the spring and summer term of Year 6 at the individual schools.
 For schools such as Eton, Winchester, Westminster and St Paul's this second stage of assessment will be highly demanding and selective.
 Falkner House prepares boys for all these interviews and exams.
 Following success, entry is deferred until Year 9.
-Some schools ask for boys to sit the Common Entrance (CE) in the summer term of Y8 before joining the relevant school but at this stage CE is just a formality and indeed no longer exists many schools e.g. Westminster, Wellington and St Paul's.
-Boys with a deferred entry place will join either a prep school (London day or boarding) or a London 11+ school e.g. Wetherby or Latymer Upper for the two years after leaving Falkner House at the end of Year 6 and before joining Year 9 at their senior school.
+A few schools ask for boys to sit the Common Entrance (CE) in the summer term of Y8 before joining the relevant school but at this stage CE is just a formality and is fast disappearing indeed it no longer exists for many schools e.g. Tonbridge Westminster, Wellington and St Paul's.
+Boys with a deferred entry place will join either a prep school (London day e.g St Phillips or boarding e.g Sommerfields) or a London 11+ school e.g. Wetherby or Thomas' for the two years after leaving Falkner House at the end of Year 6 and before joining Year 9 at their senior school.
 Mrs Dixon and Mrs Griggs are always available to give advice on the best way to navigate this transitional phase.